Multarix/Guildbot/docs/index.md

 # Guildbot
 This bots contains all the most useless things you could want.
 This page will serve as a rundown of all the features the bot has.
-For a full rundown of all the commands please visit [this link](https://multarix.github.io/Guildbot/commands)
+For a full rundown of all the commands please visit [this link](https://multarix.github.io/Guildbot/commands).

-## Who are you, and what is Guildbot?
+### Who are you, and what is Guildbot?

 Hi, I'm Multarix.
-I'm an Australian gamer dude thing... yeah idk how to describe who I am.
-Guildbot is a discord bot that I created to do various things which is explained further down the page.
+I'm an Australian gamer dude thing... yeah idk how to describe who I am.\n Guildbot is a discord bot that I created to do various things which is explained further down the page.

-## So what can Guildbot do?
+### So what can Guildbot do?

 Guildbot can do a wide variety of things.
 Such as:
 - Create a starboard, to keep track of all those funny (or stupid) things that people say.